mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 Diagnostic Service
 ==================
-Diagnostic services are functions that are offered by servers (ECUs) to a client via UDS protocol.
+Diagnostic services are functions offered by Servers (ECUs) to a Client via the UDS protocol.
-Services are identified through Service Identifier (SID) values.
+Each service is identified by a Service Identifier (SID) value.

 .. _knowledge-base-sid:

 Service Identifier
 ------------------
-Service Identifier (SID) is data parameter that is always located in the first payload byte (also called Application Data - A_Data) of each :ref:`diagnostic message <knowledge-base-diagnostic-message>`.
+The Service Identifier (SID) is the first byte of the payload (Application Data, A_Data) in each :ref:`diagnostic message <knowledge-base-diagnostic-message>`.

-SID value determines whether the message is :ref:`request message <knowledge-base-request-message>` or :ref:`diagnostic response <knowledge-base-response-message>`.
+The SID value determines whether the message is a :ref:`request message <knowledge-base-request-message>` or a :ref:`diagnostic response <knowledge-base-response-message>`.
-General purpose (application) and format of :ref:`diagnostic message <knowledge-base-diagnostic-message>` is also determined by SID value.
+It also defines the general purpose and format of the diagnostic message.

 List of all Service Identifier (SID) values and their application: